gouthr/interview/src/studyMaterial/SystemDesign.md

 4. Search for feed
 	- Weight given to certain social aspects when searching and listing search queries

-How to detect fake users  -machine learning systems based on number of followers, tweets and amount of time logged in etc.
+How to detect fake users
+	- machine learning systems based on number of followers, tweets and amount of time logged in etc.

 Design Youtube:
 ===============